amgadabdelhafez/IT4IT-RA-in-Archi/README.md

 # IT4IT-RA-in-Archi
-IT4IT Reference Architecture modeled in ArhiMate Language, using Archi Tool ==
+IT4IT Reference Architecture modeled in ArchiMate Language, using Archi Tool ==
 ##IT4IT
 The IT4IT Reference Architecture prescribes holistic management of the business of IT with continuous insight and control, enabling Boundaryless Information Flow™ across the entire IT Value Chain.